FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 let pool = PgPool::connect_with(options.statement_cache_capacity(32)).await?;
 ```

-That is all documented.
-What I actually wanted to do was to observe that behavior.
+That part is documented.
+I wanted to see it happen.

 ## Watching it happen

-A Postgres container, a couple-line loop, and bpftrace on the socket syscalls:
+All I needed was a Postgres container, a small loop, and bpftrace on the socket syscalls:

 ```bash
 docker run -d --name pgcache-lab -e POSTGRES_PASSWORD=lab -e POSTGRES_DB=lab \